lightsamurai/aphasia/README.md

-Aim of this work is to automatically rank the severeness of **anomic aphasia** by applying Word2Vec tasks to our corpus, manually collected from the **Aphasia Bank online database** (https://aphasia.talkbank.org/) from diagnostic protocols.
+Aim of this work is to automatically rank the severeness of **anomic aphasia** production by applying Word2Vec tasks to our corpus, manually collected from the **Aphasia Bank online database** (https://aphasia.talkbank.org/) from diagnostic protocols.

 We propose two ways to accomplish this task, one very simple and one more elaborated.